 SERVICES:

-KAPLAN MEDIA PARTNERS was founded by Rick Kaplan in August of 2012, with a mission to provide the knowledge and experience to produce quality news programming and documentaries as either a network consultant or contractor.
-Kaplan will use his 40 years of experience in TV news production and reporting to deliver media training, crisis management and work with firms who are looking to increase their influence with groundbreaking conferences and intra-corporate communications.
-Kaplan also works with corporations to develop media strategies to better communicate with their own employees and clients and with the business world at large.
+KAPLAN MEDIA PARTNERS was founded by Rick Kaplan in August of 2012, with a mission to provide the knowledge and experience to produce quality news programming and documentaries as a network consultant.
+Kaplan uses his 40 years of experience in TV news production and reporting to deliver media training, crisis management and one-on one communcation strategy to firms who are looking to increase their influence through groundbreaking conferences and intra-corporate communications.
+Kaplan also works with corporations to develop strong media strategies helping to create a more efficient company on both an internal and external level.

 Kaplan’s current clients include Aaron Sorkin and The Newsroom.
 He’s also consulting on a documentary about President George Bush Sr, called “41 on 41.”